In da Club: Background

 The production was originally given to the hip-hop group D12, but was passed on to 50 Cent because the group did not know how to approach the song.
 He recorded the track with only the drum beat present.
 Since much of the content on Get Rich or Die Tryin' was "dark", he wanted to write material that was "the exact opposite".
 He called the song a "celebration of life.
 Every day it's relevant all over 'cause every day is someone's birthday."
+According to Sha Money XL, 50 Cent developed the chorus from a lyric by his G-Unit colleague Lloyd Banks ("Find me in the club, bottle full of Bubb"), observing that "Fifty heard it and knew how to make it a hook and make it hot".

 Critical reception

 "In da Club" received universal acclaim by music critics.
 AllMusic described it as "a tailor-made mass-market good-time single".
 The Source called the song a "guaranteed party starter" with its "blaring horns, funky organs, guitar riffs and sparse hand claps".
 The BBC also wrote that the song is "a spectacular party anthem" that "highlights 50 Cent's ability to twist his words effortlessly".
 Entertainment Weekly noted that 50 Cent "boasts unashamedly of his career objectives and newly flush bank account" with lyrics such as "I'm feelin' focus, man, my money on my mind/Got a mil out the deal and I'm still on the grind."

-Rolling Stone wrote that the song sports "a spare yet irresistible synth hook augmented by a tongue-twisting refrain".The Guardian called the track "irresistible" due to its "sparse orchestral samples and snaking chorus", and Pitchfork Media said, "the bounce on 'In da Club' is straight-up irresistible, Dre at both his minimalist best and most deceptively infectious."
+Rolling Stone wrote that the song sports "a spare yet irresistible synth hook augmented by a tongue-twisting refrain".The Guardian called the track "irresistible" due to its "sparse orchestral samples and snaking chorus", and Pitchfork Media said, "the bounce on 'In da Club' is straight-up irresistible, Dre at both minimalist best and most deceptively infectious."
 Splendid magazine called the song an "insanely catchy" single with its "stanky, horn-addled thump".
 The track was listed at number ten on Blender magazine's "The 500 Greatest Songs Since You Were Born".
 In 2008, it was ranked at number 18 on VH1's "100 Greatest Hip Hop Songs".